Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Golden Temple darshan queue times by hour

-The Golden Temple is open 24 hours.
+The anchor of any Amritsar itinerary is the Golden Temple, and it is open 24 hours.
 Most visitors arrive between 9 am and noon, when the darshan queue (the line to enter the inner sanctum and receive a moment in the presence of the Guru Granth Sahib) stretches past two hours.
 The solution is arithmetic.

 | Time of arrival | Estimated wait | Notes |